Marta Shpak: 2009–2014

-Marta was a passionate supporter of peace and freedom for the Ukrainian Nation and its people in their struggle to obtain true freedom and democracy during the ongoing tragic events and war that is currently happening in Ukraine.
-She performed at many Ukrainian meetings and concerts in Montreal, Toronto and Winnipeg.
+In 2013, Shpak performed at the EuroMaidan in Kyiv in the first days of the Euro Revolution.
+In 2014, she performed at many Ukrainian meetings and concerts in Montreal, Toronto and Winnipeg.
 Her most recent supportive performances were at Toronto's Independence Day at Centennial Park and Multi-Cultural Pavilions during the Folkloramma Festival in Winnipeg, Manitoba.
-Shpak also performed for The League of Ukrainian Canadians in honour of their 65th Anniversary, in memory of the "Heavenly Hundred" and all the Heroes who died in war!
+Shpak also performed for The League of Ukrainian Canadians in honour of their 65th Anniversary.